Chern characters and Hirzebruch-Riemann-Roch formula for matrix factorizations: Introduction

+In the case of a quasihomogeneous singularity one can also consider $\Z$-graded versions of the categories of \mf s (see e.g. \cite{W}, \cite{Orlov-gr}).
+An analog of the \HRR\ formula for these categories follows from this formula for the category of $G$-equivariant \mf s, where $G$ is an appropriate cyclic group (see section \ref{graded-sec}).

 The paper is organized as follows.
-In section \ref{hoch-gen-sec} we review some general formalism of Hochschild homology for dg-categories.
-We also present in \ref{cardy-sec} a generalized categorical version of the \HRR\ theorem (a version of the Cardy condition).
-In section \ref{sec:mf} we collect useful (and mostly well known) results on \mf s, including calculation of the Hochschild homology of the dg-category $MF(\w)$ by the method of Dyckerhoff~\cite{Dyck} (and present a $G$-equivariant version of this calculation).
+In section \ref{hoch-gen-sec} we review some general facts about Hochschild homology of dg-categories.
+In section \ref{functoriality-sec} we give a slightly nonstandard construction of the maps on Hochschild homology induced by dg-functors.
+This construction fits well with our method of computing the boundary-bulk maps (and can be shown to be equivalent to the standard one).
+We also present in \ref{cardy-sec} a generalized categorical version of the \HRR\ theorem (a version of the Cardy condition discussed in \cite{CalW}).
+In section \ref{sec:mf} we collect useful (and mostly well known) results on \mf s, including calculation of the Hochschild homology of the dg-category $MF(\w)$ by the techniques of Dyckerhoff~\cite{Dyck} and present a $G$-equivariant version of this calculation.
 Section \ref{Chern-sec} contains the main computation leading to the explicit formula for the Chern character.
-Finally, in section \ref{form-sec} this formula is used to calculate the canonical bilinear form on Hochschild homology (based on the results of \cite{KR}) and to derive a \HRR-formula.
-We also present in \ref{k-st-sec} the explicit calculation of the boundary-bulk map $\tau^{k^{\st}}$ for the particular matrix factorization $k^{\st}$ (the {\it stabilization of the residue field}).
+Finally, in section \ref{form-sec} this formula is used to find the expression for the canonical bilinear form on Hochschild homology (using calculations from \cite{KR}) and to derive a \HRR\ formula for matrix factorizations.
+We also present in \ref{k-st-sec} the explicit calculation of the boundary-bulk map \eqref{bb-map-eq} for the special matrix factorization $k^{\st}$ (the {\it stabilization of the residue field}).

 {\it Notations and conventions.} We work over a fixed ground field $k$ of characteristic zero.
 All the dg-categories considered in this paper are assumed to be $k$-linear.
 We denote the tensor product of $k$-vector spaces simply by $V\otimes W$.
 For a $\Zt$-graded vector space $V=V^\zer\oplus V^\one$ we denote by $J_V$ the {\it grading operator} that sends a homogeneous vector $v$ to $(-1)^{|v|}\cdot v$.